eminemlaa/Jasduit/README.md

 # Jasduit
-It's an app where user can add task and mark complete.
+It's a TO-DO List app where user can add task and mark complete.
 User can edit and delete the task by swiping the task left and right respectively.
 <a href="https://github.com/syahidahyunos/apk-android/raw/main/Jasduit.apk" download>Download the APK</a>